shanselman/firsttimersonly/index.md

 Why is YAL (yet another label) like `first-timers-only` important?
 Because is makes a statement that first timers are welcome, that they are valued, and that they can start on your project!
 Often [the hard part of getting into open source for the first time isn’t the implementation of a feature, but figuring out how to actually contribute code](https://medium.com/@kentcdodds/first-timers-only-78281ea47455) such that the pull request is accepted!
 But, oh the feelingn of accomplishment when your first PR is merged!

 Go label an issue or two with `first-timers-only` and *advertise that those issues exist!
-Walka newvie a week (or a month) through the process!
+Walk a newbie a week (or a month) through the process!
 Document the process, blog and tweet about it and encourage those first timers to do the same!

 ### Empower a First Timer today!
 We believe - and we hope you do too - that learning how to code, how to think, *and* _how to contribute to open source_ are can empower the next generation of coders and creatord.
 We VALUE first time contibutors and we want them to know that everyone started somewhere!
 Start here!